philipp-spiess/react-recomponent/README.md

 ---

-There are numerous solutions to managing state in React including powerful libraries like [Redux][] and architectures like [Flux] which evolves around the concept of a "reducer": A single handler for all actions in one store.
-Recent development of [Reason][] builds upon this concepts and integrates it tightly into [ReasonReact][] by the use of a "reducer component".
+A number of solutions to manage state in React applications are based on the concept of "reducer" – a function that transforms the state of the application in response to actions.
+An example is the [Redux][] library and architectures like [Flux][].

+Most recently this pattern was implemented in [ReasonReact][] as the built-in solution to manage local component state.
+Similarly to Redux, ReasonReact components implement a reducer and actions to trigger state changes.
+Stateful components are usually referred as "reducer component".

+*ReComponent* borrows these ideas from ReasonReact and brings reducer components to the React ecosystem.

 A reducer component is used like a regular, stateful, React component with the added twist that `setState` is not allowed.
 Instead, state is updated through a `reducer` which is triggered by sending actions to it.
-ReComponent brings this concept to your React application today.

 - [Installation](#installation)
 - [Getting Started](#getting-started)